akaabdullahmateen/mathematics/README.md

-Discrete is a web based high performance library to solve a vast subset of discrete mathematical problems
+Discrete is a high performance library to solve a vast subset of mathematical problems